 Only for those with medical conditions, these let you unlock more cash from your home, and may qualify for better rates.

-Unlock tax-free cash from your home by selling some or all of your property to your equity release provider, and you continue to live there rent-free for the rest of your life.
+With a home reversion plan, you sell some or all of your property to your equity release provider, and you continue to live there rent-free for the rest of your life.